samzhab/regex_cleaner/README.md

 1. Place your .txt files in the `text_files` folder.
 2. Run the script with `ruby regex_cleaner.rb`.
 3. Check the `text_files` folder for the processed files, which will be named as the original files but with `_duplicate` appended to the filename.
-4. For activity and error logs, check the `logs` folder.
+4. For activity and error logs, create the `logs` folder.
+5. Each JSON file is named after the title of the document and saved in a directory named `serialized_files` make sure it exists.

-## Logging
+## Logging and Error Handling:

+The script utilizes a Logger to log informational messages to both standard output (STDOUT) and a log file (regex_cleaner.log).
+It includes error handling mechanisms to catch and log any exceptions that occur during file processing.
 Logs are generated daily and stored in the `logs` directory.
 They provide information on the processing of each file and any errors encountered.